OklenCodes/ExplainingHeartDisease/README.md

 What Causes Heart Diseases (Explaining with ML)

-Heart disease is what happens when your heart's blood supply is blocked or interrupted by a build up of fatty substances in the coronary arteries.
+"Heart disease is what happens when your heart's blood supply is blocked or interrupted by a build up of fatty substances in the coronary arteries."

 Risk factors of heart disease are high cholesterol, high blood pressure, diabetes, weight, family history and smoking - https://www.nhs.uk/conditions/coronary-heart-disease/causes/ and https://www.webmd.com/heart-disease/risk-factors-for-heart-disease#1